xdave/cqrs-es-test/README.md

 - docker-compose up --build

 ## What
-- Starts an API service with a build-in microservice connected to NATS running in docker
+- Starts an API service with a built-in microservice connected to NATS running in docker
 - See the `tests.http` file for some HTTP tests you can send the server (install the Visual Studio Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension)

 ## Thoughts